tdwg/website/conferences/2024/registration/index.md

 Before you register, please be aware of the **IMPORTANT** requirements around registration described below.

 [Register for SPNHC TDWG 2024!](https://register.oxfordabstracts.com/event/6771?preview=false){:.btn .btn-secondary}{:target="_blank"}

-### Special offer

-The **first 120 people** to register for in-person attendance by the end of June will be granted two special privileges.
-These individuals will be:

-1. Given exclusive early access to registration for our Okinawan excursions.

-2. Entered into a raffle to win one of many prizes.
-Five individuals will be selected to win one-year memberships to both SPNHC and TDWG.
-Other individuals will win fun prizes from Okinawa.

-So step up and sign up!

 ### IMPORTANT for registration